dunithd13/LIFORA-Project/README.md

 # LIFORA-Project
-SyncLife is an Java based application to find the blood type compatibility for Blood Transfusion and Organ Transplantation.
+LIFORA  is an Java based application to find the blood type compatibility for Blood Transfusion and Organ Transplantation.